nachiket-Arcot/Euler-s-Method/README.md

     y0: y value of the initial condition
     x_f: Target x value that you want to approximate the y value of
     h: Step Size

+Purpose of this project was to approximate complex function values and repeating the process with different step sizes.